 - Claiming a child as a tax dependent who’s been denied coverage for Medicaid and CHIP, and another person is required by court order to give medical support to the child; in this case you don’t have to pay the penalty for the child

 - You had another hardship.
-If you experienced another hardship obtaining health insurance, use this form to describe your hardship and apply for an exemption.
+If you experienced another hardship obtaining health insurance, use this form at HealthCare.gov to describe your hardship and apply for an exemption.

-Members of certain groups may qualify for an exemption from the mandate, including those who belong to a recognized healthcare sharing ministry, recognized religious sect with religious objections to insurance, or a federally recognized tribe.
+Members of certain groups may qualify for an exemption, including those who belong to a:

 There are additional exemptions, which include serving a prison or jail term, living abroad, adopting a family member and the death of a member of your tax household.

-Depending on the exemption you qualify for, you will need to either claim it on your tax return or have it granted by HealthCare.gov or a state health insurance exchange.
-The table at the top of this article [link to jump to that section?] explains where to get each type of exemption.
+Depending on the exemption you qualify for, you will need to either claim it on your tax return, have it granted by HealthCare.gov (aka the “Marketplace”) or a state health insurance exchange or both.

 Claimed on your tax return

 In most cases, exemptions are claimed on IRS Form 8965, Health Coverage Exemptions, when you file your tax return.
-If you use take software, you will receive the form after answering a series of questions about health insurance.
+If you use tax software, you will receive the form after answering a series of questions about health insurance.

 Once you fill it out, that’s it.
 Your exemption has been claimed, and no further action is needed unless requested by the IRS or your tax professional.

 What if you are not required to file a tax return?